Endpoint Detection and Response

 The first line of defense is stopping (or if configured, alerting) common threats on the laptop.
 As for additional or more “layered” lines of defense, certain types of activity (mainly involving processes on the laptop) are recorded and uploaded to a private instance for further processing and investigation.
 Much more sophisticated processing can take place for more thorough threat detection.
 This data is never shared with the EDR vendor.
 As a result, the agent on the laptop is typically 40-60mb in size, as opposed to the older traditional antivirus solutions which can be well over a gigabyte.
 This results in less resources being used on the laptop including low CPU and low memory usage.

-Is this in addtion to DriveStrike or a replacement for DriveStrike?
+Is this in addition to DriveStrike or a replacement for DriveStrike?

 The EDR technology is in addition to DriveStrike.
 While DriveStrike does offer security features and protections, an EDR solution combined with DriveStrike will offer great ability to detect and stop significant threats and advanced digital attacks on Bramble team member laptops.